Leaf-to-leaf distances in Catalan trees: The average depth of leaves in Catalan trees

-Suppose now we want to know the average length of an external rooted path on a binary tree with $n$ vertices.
-First we can calculate the sum of the lengths of all external rooted paths by taking the number of such paths of length $k$, multiplying by $k$ and summing, then we just divide by the total number of trees.
-Thus we want to compute $\avgSumRootPath_n=\vE_n/\vC_n$ where $\vE_n=\sum_k k \vK_{n-k,k} $.
-We can calculate $\vE_n$ as follows
+We want to know the average depth of an external leaf on a binary tree with $n$ vertices, $\aE_n$.
+This can be found by calculating the sum of external leaf depths $\vE_n$ and dividing by the number of possible trees, $\vC_n$.
+We can calculate $\vE_n$ by multiplying the number of external rooted paths with length $k$ by $k$ and summing as follows